emqx/emqx-docs/en_US/deploy/install-rhel.md

    sudo systemctl start emqx
    ```

-## Install with Package
+## Install with rpm

-EMQX offers different installation packages for different CPU architectures.
+EMQX offers rpm installation packages for different CPU architectures.

-The section below will take CentOS 8 as an example to illustrate how to download the latest version of EMQX.
+This section takes CentOS 8 as an example to illustrate how to download the latest version of EMQX.
 For other system versions, please visit the [EMQX Deployment page](https://www.emqx.io/downloads?os=CentOS).

-### Install with rpm

 :::: tabs type:card